6 Steps to a Perfect Kipping Pull-Ups

 - Not Pulling With the Arms – Often times, the person will get so caught up on the swinging and hip pop movement of the kip, that they will neglect the arm pull part of the movement.
 As a result, their elbows tend to flare out as they come up.
 This can result in elbow pain post workout.
 To correct the kipping pull-ups, remember to pull with your arms at the same time that you kip yourself up.
 You should also keep your elbows pointed to the floor at all times.

 Follow our 6 step progression to the perfect kipping pull-up and you will have a serious advantage.
 The pull-ups are often the killer part of your WOD.
 Learning how to kip properly will allow you to get through while the competition crumbles.

 - Hang from the bar and practice a swinging motion to move your feet 12 inches when performing the kipping pull-ups.
 Initiate the movement from the shoulders

 - Speed up the swinging action, making sure to keep your body straight.
 Try to move your feet about 18 inches.

 - Practice stopping mid-track while swinging to develop control of your body.

 - Lie in the floor with knees bent to practice the hip thrust.
 Simultaneously jump your feet in the air as you aggressively pop your hips up as high as possible.

 - Go back to the bar and practice the kipping movement as you swing forward.
-At the same time pull up with your arms.
+At the same time keep doing pull-ups with your arms.